ddj231/Handel/README.md

 ```

-rest: A command to rest for a given duration.
+**rest**: A command to rest for a given duration.
 *Examples*
 ```
 rest for 1b
 rest for 2b
 ```

-save: A command to save a variable (see above section on variables for more details).
+**save**: A command to save a variable (see above section on variables for more details).
 Only playabes and durations can be saved in variables.
 *Examples*
 ```
 save myplayable = E2 for 1b
 save myduration = for 1b
 ```

-chunk: Used to declare a procedure. (see above section on procedures for more details)
+**chunk**: Used to declare a procedure. (see above section on procedures for more details)
 *Examples*
 ```
 chunk mybassline